Judge temporarily blocks new Tennessee House Republican ban on signs

 NASHVILLE, Tenn.
-(AP) — A Tennessee judge agreed Wednesday to temporarily block a new rule advanced by state House Republicans that banned the public from holding signs during floor and committee proceedings after three people with signs urging gun control were kicked out of a hearing Tuesday.
+(AP) — A Tennessee judge agreed Wednesday to temporarily block a new rule advanced by state House Republicans that banned the public from holding signs during floor and committee proceedings.
+The ruling came after state troopers removed three people who held small signs urging gun control were kicked out of a hearing Tuesday.

+The removal came at the order of a GOP subcommittee chair, who later instructed state troopers to remove the rest of the public from the committee room after deeming the crowd too unruly.
+That included grieving parents closely connected to a recent Nashville school shooting, who broke down in tears at the decision.

+The emotional and chaotic scene sparked widespread outrage from both Republican and Democratic lawmakers, while others pointed out that while signs were banned, the public could still freely carry firearms inside the legislative office building.

-Nashville Chancellor Anne Martin handed down the ruling within hours of the filing of a lawsuit by the American Civil Liberties Union of Tennessee on behalf of Allison Polidor, Maryam Abolfazli and Erica Bowton.
+Nashville Chancellor Anne Martin’s ruling came within hours of the filing of a lawsuit by the American Civil Liberties Union of Tennessee on behalf of the three women who were removed because of their signs: Allison Polidor, Maryam Abolfazli and Erica Bowton.

-Republicans, who have a supermajority control in the House, advanced the new rule this week during a special session that was called by Gov. Bill Lee in reaction to a Nashville school shooting in March.
+Republicans, who have a supermajority control in the House, signed off on a new slate of strict rules this week during a special session that was called by Gov. Bill Lee in reaction to the Nashville school shooting in March.
+GOP leaders are not expected to take up gun control, but they have approved severely limiting the public from accessing the Senate and House galleries where people have traditionally been allowed to watch their government in action.

 A hearing on the temporary injunction has been scheduled for Sept.
 5. However, lawmakers are expected to adjourn by Thursday.